jessicarush/react-notes/components.md

 ReactDOM.render(<Welcome />, document.getElementById('root'));
 ```

 Note that in the render function inside the class, you can only return one element.
-Therefor, if you're actually creating a number of elements, they should all be wrapped in one, e.g. a `<div>`:
+Therefor, if you're creating a number of elements, they should all be wrapped in one, e.g. a `<div>`:

 ```javascript
 class Welcome extends React.Component {